NextronSystems/thor-manual/usage/flags.rst

 Scan Options
 ----------------------------------------------------------------------
       -t, --template string            Process default scan parameters from this YAML file --generate-config            Print a YAML config from the given parameters and exit -p, --path strings               Scan a specific file path.
 Define multiple paths by specifying this option multiple times.
 Append ':NOWALK' to the path for non-recursive scanning (default: only the system drive)
-      --allhds                       (Windows Only) Scan all local hard drives (default: only the system drive) --alldrives                    (Windows Only) Scan all local drives, including network drives and ROM drives (default: only the system drive)
+      --allhds                     (Windows Only) Scan all local hard drives (default: only the system drive) --alldrives                  Scan all local drives, including network drives (default: only the system drive).
+Requires a Forensic Lab license.
       --max_file_size uint         Max. file size to check (larger files are ignored).
 Increasing this limit will also increase memory usage of THOR.
-      --max_file_size_intense uint   Max. file size to check in intense mode.
-See --intense and --max_file_size.
-      --max_log_lines int            Maximum amount of lines to check in a log file before skipping the remaining lines --max_process_size uint        Max process size to check (larger processes won't be scanned).
-Increasing this limit will also increase possible memory usage of THOR.
-      --max_runtime int              Maximum runtime in hours.
+      --max_log_lines int          Maximum amount of lines to check in a log file before skipping the remaining lines --max_process_size uint      Max process size to check (larger processes won't be scanned) --max_runtime int            Maximum runtime in hours.
 THOR will stop once this time has run out.
 0 means no maximum runtime.
       --nodoublecheck              Don't check whether another THOR instance is running (e.g. in Lab use cases when several mounted images are scanned simultaneously on a single system) (requires a Forensic Lab license)
       -f, --epoch strings              Specify a range of days with attacker activity as start and end date pairs.

                                    Files created/modified between these days (including the specified start, excluding the specified end) will receive an extra score.

                                    Example: -f 2009-10-09 -f 2009-10-10 marks the 09.10.2009 as relevant.
       --epochscore int             Score to add for files that were created/modified on days with attacker activity (see --epoch parameter)
       --insecure                   Skip TLS host verification (insecure)
       --ca strings                 Root CA for host certificate verification during TLS handshakes --cross-platform             Apply IOCs with path separators platform independently.
       --require-admin              Terminate immediately if THOR is executed without administrator rights.
+      --follow-symlinks            When encountering a symlink during the file scan that points to a directory, scan the directory.
+      --max-recursion-depth uint   Maximum depth of archives to scan --max-nested-objects uint    Maximum number of files per archive to scan

 Scan Modes
 ----------------------------------------------------------------------
       --quick                      Activate a number of flags to speed up the scan at cost of some detection.

-                                   This is equivalent to: --noeventlog --nofirewall --noprofiles --nowebdirscan --nologscan --noevtx --nohotfixes --nomft --lookback 3 --lookback-modules filescan
+                                   This is equivalent to: --noeventlog --nofirewall --noprofiles --nologscan --noevtx --nohotfixes --nomft --lookback 3 --lookback-modules filescan
       --soft                       Skip CPU and RAM intensive modules (Mutexes, Firewall, Logons, Network sessions and shares, LSA sessions, open files, hosts file), don't decompress executables and doesn't perform a DoublePulsar backdoor check, lower max CPU usage to 70% and set low priority for THOR.

                                    This mode activates automatically on systems with 1 CPU core or less than 1024 MB RAM.
-      --intense                    Disable soft mode, activate dump file analysis, MFT analysis and sigma rules, don't skip registry keys with less relevance, and scan processes regardless of size.

-                                   WARNING: This scan mode performs tasks that affect systems stability.
-Do not use this mode in live scanning unless you accept the risk.
+      --intense                    Paranoid scan mode that disables all safe guards.
+Only use this mode in lab scanning scenarios.
+We don't recommend using this mode to live scan productive systems. (enables: memory intensive extra modules)
       --diff                       Set lookback time (see --lookback) for each module to the last time the module ran successfully and activates --global-lookback.

                                    Effectively, this means that only elements that changed since the last scan are examined. (only works if ThorDB has been active)